 WP-Optimize will disable some features if it detects InnoDB tables.
 Optimization of the database tables on-disk is not available, but other clean up features would work.

-I’m afraid that this is not possible.
+Not unless you have an existing backup.
 Please ensure that you make a backup of your entire database before using WP-Optimize for the first time, and when you upgrade to a major new version of it.
 We recommend UpdraftPlus.

 The plugin is an ongoing work; that means that it is impossible to rule out unforeseen situations and bugs.
 So I would recommend you to test it out on your local system or make a backup of your database (just to be extra careful).

 When WordPress uses a particular transient, that specific transient is re-created automatically.
-So, it’s normaly for ones which are in active use to gradually re-appear.
+So, it’s normally for ones which are in active use to gradually re-appear.
 The best way to keep things optimal is to clear the transient options on a scheduled basis.
 For example, WordPress may create 50 transient option in a week.
-If you schedule WP-Optimize to clear these options on a weekly basis, you’ll have far fewer building up.
+If you schedule WP-Optimize Cache to clear these options on a weekly basis, you’ll have far fewer building up.

 Please check your database for corrupted tables.
 That can happen, usually your web hosting company can run the repair command on the db.